method5/method5.github.io/index.md

 layout: page
 ---

-Method5 is an open source program that extends Oracle SQL to allow parallel remote execution.
+Method5 is an open source program that extends Oracle SQL to allow remote execution.
 It lets database administrators easily run SQL statements quickly and securely on hundreds of databases.

 For example, you can quickly select data from all of your databases with one statement: